Recipe Overview

 - Green Onions (or scallions, whichever name you give them).
 If you like, add other veggies like bell peppers, onions, pea pods, or celery.

-- Apple Cider Vinegar: White vinegar or rice vinegar work fine, too.
+- Apple Cider Vinegar: White vinegar or rice vinegar work fine, although you may need to add a bit more sweetener to balance out the more acidic vinegars.

 - Oil: I like grapeseed but any mild tasting oil will do.